 Stroll the elevated boardwalk to see birds and animals native to Virginia in naturalized habitats.
 Explore the Virginia, Butterfly and Conservation Gardens and learn how to build green in the Goodson Living Green House.
 Native Plant Teaching Garden and Children’s Garden/Nature Playground opened in April 2013.

-Dinosaur Discovery Trail is a new permanent outdoor exhibit showcasing scientifically accurate dinosaurs, hands on, kid-sized Paleontology Camp, plus dinosaur fossils.
+Dinosaur Discovery Trail is a permanent outdoor exhibit showcasing scientifically accurate dinosaurs, hands on, kid-sized Paleontology Camp, plus dinosaur fossils.

 Visit the planets, travel to a black hole, observe spinning galaxies or study the Earth from space.
 Using our state-of-the-art digital full-screen projection system, we can recreate the many wonders of the universe, including the stars and constellations of the sky for any season of the year – all from the comfort of an armchair.